ArchieNshindano/Archie-Nshindano/README.md

 - 🌱 I’m currently learning **a tone of things**

 - 📫 How to reach me **archienshindano@gmail.com**
+-
+- ⚡ Fun fact: Nitrogen tried to flirt with oxygen, she said ##NO
 ###

 <h2 align="left">I code with and use</h2>